 Perhaps best known for his brilliant “The Persistence of Memory” where “melting” clocks are draped across a barren landscape, Dali’s work was always creative and imaginative.
 As for entertaining and thought provoking, Dali’s work never disappoints.
 It is this brilliance and talent that is the foundation for the Dali museum which houses some of the finest art in the world.

 Opened in 1974 in Dali’s home town of Figueres in Catalonia, the Dali museum also bears the distinction of being the largest surrealistic object in the world.
 The site originally housed the Municipal Theatre which was constructed in the 19th century and was destroyed in 1939 at the end of the Spanish Civil War.
-However, where everyone saw ruins, Dali saw an opportunity to create a piece of history and he built his museum.
+However, where everyone saw ruins, Dali saw an opportunity to create a piece of history and he built his museum which has become one of the most popular day trips from Barcelona.
 Currently, the Dali Theatre-Museum houses approximately 1,500 pieces of art of varying mediums from sculpture to painting and drawing, from engraving to photography and much more.

 Getting From Barcelona to the Dalí Museum

 From Barcelona to the Dalí Museum: By Train

 An approximately 2 hour train ride from Barcelona or just 30 minutes from Girona (see RENFE for timetables) will bring you straight into Figueres where the museum is just a 15 minute walk from the train station.
 Signposts from the station to the museum guide you on your trek.
 It should also be noted that the museum’s galleries are accessible by wheelchairs and there are some wheelchairs available for patrons to use in the museum.

 From Barcelona to the Dalí Museum: By Organised Tour

 There are also coach excursions from Barcelona to the Dali Museum with visits to Figueres and Girona.